Yves-Marie Adeline

-Yves-Marie Adeline Soret de Boisbrunet (born March 24, 1960 in Poitiers, France) better known as Yves-Marie Adeline, is a French Catholic writer.
+Yves-Marie Adeline Soret de Boisbrunet (born March 24, 1960, in Poitiers, France) better known as Yves-Marie Adeline, is a French Catholic writer.
 He also was the founder and leader of the French political party, Alliance Royale.

 Life

 He is the father of eight.
+He taught at the University of Poitiers from 1986 till 1989, then left the university and alternated between writing books and collaboration in political office.

-He taught to the University of Poitiers from 1986 till 1989, then left the university and alternated periods of writing books and collaboration in political offices.
-He teaches again today the history of the political ideas in various centers of higher education.
+From 2003, he taught political science and philosophy in various higher education establishments such as the École Supérieure de Management en Alternance de Marne-la-Vallée.
+He currently teaches at the Tours business school (FBS).

 Philosophy

 His philosophic work concerns three areas of research: in general philosophy, in aesthetics and in politics.